-The additional spend associated with static caravans which is not included in trip spending has not been included for any District.
-Data was not extracted on non-hire holiday static caravans from the TRIPS database as it is unclear the extent of regional coverage.
-Most of the additional spending consists of rent for the site, and possibly a share of the purchase cost of the caravan.
-In due course, it is envisaged that data will become available to provide a basis for adding data for this element.
-Given the uncertainties, however, it was decided to omit the statistics from the South West exercise.
+The additional spend associated with static caravans which is not included in trip spending has not been included for any district due to a lack of evidence to indicate the scale of such expenditure.
+Most of the additional spending is likely to consist of rent for the site, and possibly a share of the purchase cost of the caravan.